NikitaRomanov1/Weather-Covid/README.md

-# Create with ReactJS, styled-components, redux-thunk and recharts
+# Create with ReactJS, styled-components, redux and recharts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).